gjanco/mezmo-dd-marketplace/rapdev_services/README.md

 Please refer to the Overview section for setup information.

+## Uninstallation

+Once your plan has been canceled, RapDev will reach out to confirm.

 ## Support
 For support or feature requests, contact RapDev.io through the following channels: